MacOS: Mac OS X 10.4 Tiger

 Mac OS X 10.4 Tiger was released on April 29, 2005.
 Apple stated that Tiger contained more than 200 new features.
-As with Panther, certain older machines were no longer supported; Tiger requires a Mac with 256 MB and a built-in FireWire port.
+As with Panther, certain older machines were no longer supported; Tiger requires a Mac with 256 MB of RAM and a built-in FireWire port.
 Among the new features, Tiger introduced Spotlight, Dashboard, Smart Folders, updated Mail program with Smart Mailboxes, QuickTime 7, Safari 2, Automator, VoiceOver, Core Image and Core Video.
 The initial release of the Apple TV used a modified version of Tiger with a different graphical interface and fewer applications and services.
 On January 10, 2006, Apple released the first Intel-based Macs along with the 10.4.4 update to Tiger.
 This operating system functioned identically on the PowerPC-based Macs and the new Intel-based machines, with the exception of the Intel release lacking support for the Classic environment.

 Mac OS X 10.5 Leopard

 Mac OS X 10.5 Leopard was released on October 26, 2007.
 It was called by Apple "the largest update of Mac OS X".
 It brought more than 300 new features.
 Leopard supports both PowerPC- and Intel x86-based Macintosh computers; support for the G3 processor was dropped and the G4 processor required a minimum clock rate of 867 MHz, and at least 512 MB of RAM to be installed.
 The single DVD works for all supported Macs (including 64-bit machines).
 New features include a new look, an updated Finder, Time Machine, Spaces, Boot Camp pre-installed, full support for 64-bit applications (including graphical applications), new features in Mail and iChat, and a number of new security features.
 Leopard is an Open Brand UNIX 03 registered product on the Intel platform.
 It was also the first BSD-based OS to receive UNIX 03 certification.
 Leopard dropped support for the Classic Environment and all Classic applications.
 It was the final version of Mac OS X to support the PowerPC architecture.